 One of the most crucial offerings that businesses can get from MPS is visibility.

 When you use a managed print service, your provider will know when you’re running low on supplies and when you need service.
-Managers with a digital monitoring solution can proactively check when a printer is slow on refills —of toner for example —to plan for deliveries in advance, making for a smooth experience all around.
+Managers with a digital monitoring solution can proactively check when a printer is low on refills —of toner for example — and plan for deliveries in advance, making for a smooth experience all around.

-Each employee’s printing habits cost a company an average of $725 per year, which could account for 5-15 percent of total business costs.
+Each employee’s printing habits cost a company an average of $725 per year, which could account for 5-15% of total business costs.

-You also get the advantage of being able to track your expenditures in a more efficient and organized manner.
+You also get the advantage of tracking your expenditures in a more efficient and organized manner.
 MPS providers with monitoring software can give you a detailed bill every payment cycle.
-Therefore, expect transparency from a qualified MPS provider.
+Therefore, you should expect transparency from a qualified MPS provider.

 What if an organization is spending well above what they need to?
-What if, with some help from a managed print service provider, they could implement strategies to reduce their print spend and then keep it at a suitable level for the future?
+Well, with some help from a managed print service provider, they could implement strategies to reduce their print spend and then maintain that budget at a sustainable level into the future.

-An MSP will make sure to track your printer use, and with MFPs they’ll be able to analyze your expenditures with precision.
+An MPS will make sure to track your printer use, and with MFPs they’ll be able to analyze your expenditures with precision.

-This effectively means that it’s a whole lot easier to establish a budget that is in line with what you use and spend on printing resources.
-Once your MSP knows your budget, they’ll allow you to stick to it, so costs never get out of hand.
+This effectively means that it’s a whole lot easier to establish a budget that’s aligned with your available resources.
+Once your managed print services provider knows your budget, they’ll allow you to stick to it, so costs never get out of hand.

 Reducing environmental footprints has been an increasingly important goal for many SMBs.

-In addition to the ongoing climate crises across the globe, the rate at which businesses in the US consume paper-based products is unsustainable, and sooner or later they will have to confront this by implementing print strategies to mitigate their carbon footprint and printing costs.
+In addition to the ongoing climate crises across the globe, the rate at which businesses in the US consume paper-based products is unsustainable, and sooner or later they will have to implement print strategies to mitigate their carbon footprint and printing costs.

-36% of timber harvested in the United States is used to produce paper, and over 30 million global acres of forest are destroyed annually to help supplement this production.
+36% of timber harvested in the United States is used to produce paper.
+Over 30 million global acres of forest are destroyed annually to help supplement this production.

 These initiatives also have the additional benefit of cutting down on unnecessary costs, ultimately contributing to the savings your organization yields.